Lithic Materials

 Catahoula Orthoquartzites

 The Catahoula Formation outcrops in a broad band throughout south-central Mississippi from Claiborne to Wayne County.
-The shallow marine to deltaic deposits of the Catahoula are overlain by similar lithologies of Hattiesburg Formation and unconformably unerlain by the limestones and marls of the Vicksburg Group.
-The Catahoula Fm. is comprised of alternating beds of sandstone, siltstones, and clay.
-The occurrences of hard sandstones exist throughout much of the outcrop belt of the formation across the state locally due to an abundance of opaline cement in the formation.
-In certain geological settings, greater concentrations of opaline cement within the sandstones form orthoquartzites in the Catahoula.
-Occurrences of Catahoula Quartzite seem to be isolated to the western portion of the Formation’s outcrop belt.
-It has been described as far east as Rankin County along the outcrop belt, but occurs more abundantly in Copiah, Hinds, and Claiborne counties.
-Fresh and un-weathered Catahoula Quartzite has a vitreous texture and, in many cases, it is translucent.
-It may be colorless, gray, tan, or black.
-No matter what color the fresh quartzite was, it typically weathers to white sandstone with the cement having the appearance congealed milk or it may devitrify completely and become chalky.
-Some occurrences of this quartzite tend to be more stable than others and this high degree variability can commonly be seen over a single geological exposure.
+The shallow marine to deltaic deposits of the Catahoula is overlain by similar lithologies of the Hattiesburg Formation and unconformably underlain by the limestones and marls of the Vicksburg Group.
+The Catahoula Formation is comprised of alternating beds of sandstone, siltstones, and clay.
+The occurrences of hard sandstones exist throughout much of the outcrop belt of the formation.
+This induration is due to an abundance of opaline cement likely derived from volcanic ash.
+In certain geological settings, the concentration of opaline cement within the sandstones is sufficient to form an orthoquartzite.
+The occurrence of Catahoula Quartzite seems to be isolated to the western portion of the formation’s outcrop belt.
+It has been described as far east as Rankin County, but occurs more abundantly in Copiah, Hinds, and Claiborne Counties.
+Fresh, un-weathered Catahoula Quartzite has a vitreous texture, and in most cases is translucent.
+It can vary from colorless to gray, tan to brown, and even black.
+It weathers to white sandstone with the cement having the appearance of congealed milk under magnification.
+Some examples of this quartzite tend to be more stable than others and a high degree of this variability can be seen within a single outcrop.
+Catahoula quartzite is much like Tallahatta Quartzite.
+It can be differentiated from Tallahatta Quartzite by the presence of black, angular chert sand grains, giving the stone a “salt-and-pepper” appearance.
+Chert and quartz pea gravel inclusions can be present in coarser-grained varieties of the stone.

 References: Claiborne County Bulletin; Hinds County Bulletin; Rankin County Bulletin; Copiah County Bulletin